 THE STORY is more than a reminder of humanity or a teacher of tribal ways.
 It is a thing that people hunger after.
 Need to remain alive.
 Like a natural portion of fresh water, clean air, good food.
 If the American air has gone strange, the water turned murky and the food become filled with unnatural additives, can you imaging how unhealthy the story told has become?

 - Larry Littlebird

-A master storyteller and author of Hunting Sacred, Everything Listens; Littlebird shares spiritual roots of sustainability and indigenous ways of blessing for inspiring transformative leadership and social action.
-His signature experiential programs have had a profound impact on people’s lives, globally, nationally and locally.
+A revered storyteller, Littlebird shares spiritual roots of sustainability and indigenous ways of blessing for inspiring transformative leadership and social action.
+His signature experiential program, Learning to Listen has had a profound impact on people’s lives, globally, nationally and locally.
 Learning to Listen is a provocative spoken word experience that Littlebird developed and has taught in classrooms and boardrooms, in conferences and on stages from DC to San Francisco and around lodge fires where people gathered.